dickinson-comp256/COMP256/docs/syllabus.md

 ### Tokens

 Each student begins the semester with 5 tokens.
-A token may be used to submit an assignment late but within 1 week of its due date, to resubmit an assignment after the resubmission deadline or to resubmit an assignment an additional time (i.e. a 2nd or 3rd time).
+A token may be used to submit or resubmit an assignment after the deadline.
+Each token grants a 1-week extension and multiple tokens may be used for very late assignments.
+A token may also be used to resubmit an assignment an additional time (i.e. a 2nd or 3rd time).
 Opportunities may be presented throughout the semester to earn additional tokens.

 ### Writing in the Discipline (WiD)